yutaplug/Aliucord/index.md

 5. Using a file manager ([we recommend Material Files](https://play.google.com/store/apps/details?id=me.zhanghai.android.files) ([F-Droid](https://f-droid.org/packages/me.zhanghai.android.files/))) move the downloaded `.zip` to the `Aliucord/plugins` folder
 6. Restart Aliucord

-## Is there a plugin for...?
-- No, there is no plugin to get nitro for free.
-However, you can type `!fakenitro` in `#bot-spam` channel to get a list of plugins that mimic nitro features.
-- No, there is no plugin for RPC (Rich Presence).
-- No, there is no soundboard plugin.
-- No, there is no plugin to mass/bulk delete messages/dms.
-- No, a plugin for new/modern UI doesn't exist.
-However, you can install the "DiscordRN Dark" theme which mimics the color & font of it.
-- No, there is no plugin to bypass file size.
+# FAQ

-## Can i use Aliucord with the new Discord UI? will the devs update it to a newer version?
+## Can Aliucord be used with the new Discord UI? will the devs update it to a newer version?
 No. Aliucord can only be used with 126.21 Discord version and the devs won't update the base version to a newer one due to several reasons (a list can be found [here](/documentation#old-ui)).
 This doesn't mean Aliucord is abandoned, it is still actively maintained and plugins are still being created and worked on, along with backports of features from new Discord.
 You can use [another client](https://github.com/Discord-Client-Encyclopedia-Management/Discord3rdparties) that uses the new version if you prefer it.

 ## What features from new Discord have been backported? and which ones are missing?